 In this short read, we will explore a few of the digital marketing trends you can utilize as you plan for the rest of the year.

 Influencer marketing is not a new development in digital marketing, but has grown to become an essential element in the industry.

-In 2017 alone, more than 80 percent of digital marketers made use of at least one brand influencer to achieve their marketing milestones and these businesses are said to have gained more than 60 percent returns on their investment.
-For businesses who didn’t know to take advantage of this system, the good news is that this trend is set to grow even further.
+In 2017 alone, more than 80 percent of digital marketers made use of at least one brand influencer to achieve their marketing milestones.
+These businesses gained more than 60 percent returns on their investment.
+The good news is that this trend will grow.

-Word of mouth has always been considered the best form of advertising.
+Word of mouth is the best form of advertising.
 Subsequently, many people agree that peer recommendations have always been a strong influence in their buying decisions.

 It becomes even more influential when a well-loved star or sports person tells people why they should buy a product or use a particular service.
 As we move deeper into 2018, Influencer marketing is one of the trends that can deliver seven times more engagement that will complement your digital marketing efforts.

 A recent study put artificial intelligence (AI) and machine learning as the third marketing activity that will make the largest impact in business this year.
 Another study found that marketing teams performing optimally are twice more likely to use Artificial Intelligence in their marketing campaign than those which perform poorly.

 What does this mean for digital marketers?
 It means that they will do well to focus on AI as a tool to improve performance in sales, services and personalized content.